Looking for budget weekend getaways in Malaysia? This guide will show you exactly where to go in Malaysia for a short trip!

 To sample some of the tastiest local dishes, make sure to visit the famous Jonker Street night market that happens between Friday and Sunday.

-Where to stay: If you want to stay within walking distance of the Dutch Square, Stadthuys Home (formerly known as Buffalo Soldier Home) is an affordable guesthouse that offers both dorm and family rooms, inclusive of free bicycle rental.
+Where to stay in Melaka: If you want to stay within walking distance of the Dutch Square, Stadthuys Home (formerly known as Buffalo Soldier Home) is an affordable guesthouse that offers both dorm and family rooms, inclusive of free bicycle rental.